 Moose in North America tend to be darker in color around their faces and legs than their European cousins and tend to weigh more in both body mass and antlers.
 Antlers of North American bulls are more palmated than European moose as well.
 The three moose subspecies in North America are the Alaska-Yukon moose; the Canada moose (Western and Eastern); and the Shiras moose.

 The Alaska Yukon Moose is the largest moose subspecies AND of any antlered game in the world!

 Alaska-Yukon bulls are the heavyweights of the moose hunting world.
 They are true giants!
 Located between Alaska and Canada’s Northwest Territories, the Yukon is a world-class hunting destination for Alaska-Yukon moose.
 The moose-to-human ratio in the Yukon is 2:1 and their population is steady to increasing.

 *If you’re an American, by the way, you can hunt moose in Alaska on your own!

 We also have Newfoundland moose hunts available for Eastern Canada moose.
-These bulls aren’t very big, but it’s a fun, high success hunt out of a remote lodge.
+These bulls aren’t as large as an Alaska-Yukon bull, but it’s a fun, high success hunt out of a remote lodge.
 Hunters going for their North American 29 need this hunt to complete their slam.